 Term/abbreviation Definition Activity centre areas that provide a focus for services, employment, housing, transport and social interaction.
-They range in to major suburban and larger metropolitan centres.
-Source: Plan Melbourne 2017-2050 (Victorian Government Aerial bundling overhead power lines using several insulated phase conductors bundled tightly together, usually with a bare ANAM Australian National Academy of Music Biodiversity the variety of all plants, animals and micro organisms, their genes, and the ecosystems they live in.
+They range in size from smaller neighbourhood centres to major suburban and larger metropolitan centres.
+Source: Plan Melbourne 2017-2050 (Victorian Government, 2017) Aerial bundling overhead power lines using several insulated phase conductors bundled tightly together, usually with a bare neutral conductor.
+ANAM Australian National Academy of Music Biodiversity the variety of all plants, animals and micro organisms, their genes, and the ecosystems they live in.
 Bioretention systems See raingardens.
-Capital works a program of works conducted by Council that renews, upgrades, or creates new infrastructure to support the Catchment an area of land where all run-off water drains to the same lowest point, such as a waterway.
-CBD Central Business District Climate change the long-term change in the Earth's weather patterns because of global warming, resulting in fluctuating terr weather events. СоМ City of Melbourne CoPP (Council) City of Port Phillip Crime Prevention Through Environmental Design (CPTED) a multi-disciplinary approach that uses urban and architectural design and the management of built and no to minimise fear of crime.
-CPTED is pronounced 'sep-ted' and it is also known around the world as Designing ( similar terms.
+Capital works a program of works conducted by Council that renews, upgrades, or creates new infrastructure to support the delivery of services to the community.
+Catchment an area of land where all run-off water drains to the same lowest point, such as a waterway.
+CBD Central Business District Climate change the long-term change in the Earth's weather patterns because of global warming, resulting in fluctuating temperatures and more frequent extreme weather events. СоМ City of Melbourne CoPP (Council) City of Port Phillip Crime Prevention Through Environmental Design (CPTED) a multi-disciplinary approach that uses urban and architectural design and the management of built and natural environments to reduce crime, and to minimise fear of crime.
+CPTED is pronounced 'sep-ted' and it is also known around the world as Designing Out Crime, defensible space, and other similar terms.
 Disability Discrimination Act 1992 (DDA) a law that protects Australians from discrimination based on disability.
-The DDA makes it unlawful to discrimin disability.
+The DDA makes it unlawful to discriminate on the ground of the person's disability.
 De-paving removing asphalt, concrete or the like to restore the land to a more natural state.
-End of trip facility (EOT) designated places that support people who cycle, jog or walk to work rather than driving or taking public tran Focus sites four key precincts in South Melbourne where there are opportunities for significant redevelopment, led by Cou Clarendon Street, South Melbourne Town Hall, Emerald Hill Health and Housing precinct and South Melbourne Green infrastructure infrastructure that incorporates environmental features such as trees, nature strip, garden bed, understorey p infiltration planters, permeable paving and green walls.
-Integrated water management (IWM) t (IWM) a collaborative approach where the collection, treatment and storage of stormwater and wastewater is e address issues of water supply and quality.
+End of trip facility (EOT) designated places that support people who cycle, jog or walk to work rather than driving or taking public transport.
+Focus sites four key precincts in South Melbourne where there are opportunities for significant redevelopment, led by Council or Victorian Government.
+They are: Clarendon Street, South Melbourne Town Hall, Emerald Hill Health and Housing precinct and South Melbourne Market.
+Green infrastructure infrastructure that incorporates environmental features such as trees, nature strip, garden bed, understorey planting and landscaping, rain gardens, infiltration planters, permeable paving and green walls.
+Integrated water management (IWM) a collaborative approach where the collection, treatment and storage of stormwater and wastewater is embedded into the urban landscape to address issues of water supply and quality.